Michael Gallup: Professional career

 On November 20, 2017, it was announced that Gallup had accepted his invitation to play in the Senior Bowl.
-On January 27, 2018, Gallup caught three passes for 60-yards and was part of Denver Broncos' head coach Vance Joseph's North team that lost 45–16 to the South coach by Houston Texans' head coach Bill O'Brien.
+On January 27, 2018, Gallup caught three passes for 60-yards and was part of Denver Broncos head coach Vance Joseph's North team that lost 45–16 to the South coach by Houston Texans head coach Bill O'Brien.
 He attended the NFL Scouting Combine in Indianapolis and completed all of the combine and positional drills.

 On March 7, 2018, Gallup participated at Colorado State's pro day and performed the 40-yard dash (4.45s), 20-yard dash (2.63s), 10-yard dash (1.57s), broad jump (10'8"), short shuttle (4.52s), and three-cone drill (7.09s).
 At the conclusion of the pre-draft process, Gallup was projected to be a third round pick by NFL draft experts and scouts.
 He was ranked as the 10th best wide receiver prospect in the draft by DraftScout.com and was ranked the 14th best wide receiver by Scouts Inc.

-The Dallas Cowboys selected Gallup in the third round with the 81st overall pick in the 2018 NFL Draft.
-Gallup was the ninth wide receiver drafted in 2018.

-On May 21, 2018, the Dallas Cowboys signed Gallup to a four-year, $3.52 million contract that includes a signing bonus of $889,980.
+Dallas Cowboys

 2018 season

+Gallup was selected by the Dallas Cowboys in the third round (81st overall) of the 2018 NFL draft.
+He was the ninth wide receiver drafted in 2018.
+On May 21, 2018, the Cowboys signed Gallup to a four-year, $3.52 million contract that includes a signing bonus of $889,980.

-Gallup made his NFL debut in the season-opening 16–8 loss to the Carolina Panthers, catching one pass for nine yards.
-On October 21, he caught his first NFL touchdown on a 49-yard pass from Dak Prescott in a 20–17 loss to the Washington Redskins in Week 7.
+Gallup made his NFL debut in the season-opening 8-16 loss to the Carolina Panthers, catching one pass for nine yards.
+In Week 6 against the Jacksonville Jaguars, he made the first start of his career over Deonte Thompson, catching one pass for 27 yards in a 40-7 win.
+In Week 7 against the Washington Redskins, he caught his first NFL touchdown on a 49-yard pass from Dak Prescott and a season-best 81 receiving yards in a 17-20 loss.

-Gallup finished his rookie year with 33 receptions for 507 yards and two touchdowns.
+After the release of Dez Bryant on April 13, 2018, the Cowboys entered the season using a wide receiver-by-committee approach, but the production was not there and the team record was 3-4.
+On October 22, 2018, the team traded for Amari Cooper, which helped turn the season around.
+In Week 13 against the New Orleans Saints, Gallup led the team with 76 yards on 5 receptions in the 13-10 win.
+He had 2 receptions for 18 yards and an 11-yard touchdown in his postseason debut in the 24-22 Wild Card playoff win against the Seattle Seahawks.
+He was named the starter in the Divisional playoff game against the Los Angeles Rams, logged the first 100-yard game of his career, while setting Cowboys rookie records in a postseason with a 119 receiving yards and six catches.

+Gallup appeared in all 16 regular season games with 8 starts, collecting 33 receptions, 15.36 yards per reception average (led the team), 2 receiving touchdowns and 507 receiving yards (seventh in franchise history for a rookie).